LendingClub Personal Loans: 2023 Review

 Who May a LendingClub Personal Loan Be Right For?

 Borrowers who are consolidating debt.
-The company makes debt consolidation easier by letting you choose to use loan funds to directly pay off your creditors.
+LendingClub makes debt consolidation easier by letting you choose to use loan funds to directly pay off your creditors.
 Borrowers who need a small loan amount.
-You can get a personal loan for as little as $1,000 so you don’t have to borrow more than you need.
+You can get a personal loan for as little as $1,000, so you don’t have to borrow more than you need.
 Borrowers who need a joint personal loan.
 If you can’t qualify for a loan on your own, or you want to apply for a joint personal loan, LendingClub allows co-borrowers.

 Who LendingClub May Not Be Right For

 Borrowers who need a high loan amount.
 Some expenses, like financing an addition to your home, for instance, might require more money than LendingClub’s maximum loan limit of $40,000.
 Borrowers who want to avoid fees.
-The lender charges origination fees up to 6%.
-Borrowers who need a co-signer to qualify.
-LendingClub does not allow co-signers on personal loans.
+This lender charges origination fees on fixed-rate personal loans.
+Borrowers who need a cosigner to qualify.
+LendingClub does not allow cosigners on personal loans.

 What to Watch Out for With LendingClub Personal Loans

 Late fees.
 The lender offers borrowers a 15-day grace period after their due date at no penalty.
-However, if no payment is received, you’ll be charged a 5% late fee (minimum $15).
+However, if no payment is received, you’ll be charged a late fee.
 Creditors must be in the payment network for direct payoff.
-If you're consolidating debt and you want LendingClub to directly pay off your creditors, the creditors must be in the lender’s payment network..
+If you’re consolidating debt and you want LendingClub to directly pay off your creditors, the creditors must be in the lender’s payment network.
 Funding timeline varies.
 Although LendingClub personal loans can be funded in just 24 hours after approval, that’s not necessarily the case if they need more information from you.
 You’ll need to upload any requested documents and complete any necessary paperwork in a timely manner to minimize delays.

 LendingClub Personal Loan Eligibility Requirements

-US status: Citizen, permanent resident, or a U.S. resident with a valid, long-term visa Age: At least 18 years old Financial account: Have a bank account that can be verified Minimum credit score: 600 Income requirements: Not disclosed Maximum debt-to-income ratio: Not disclosed Cosigners allowed: No Co-borrowers allowed: Yes
+U.S. status: Citizen or current resident of any state or Washington, D.C.
+Age: At least 18 years old Financial account: Have a bank account that can be verified Minimum credit score: 600 for debt consolidation loan Income requirements: Not disclosed Maximum debt-to-income ratio: Not disclosed Cosigners allowed: No Co-borrowers allowed: Yes

 Repayment Options for LendingClub Personal Loans